Winston-Lin/dziganto.github.io/_posts/2017-4-28-HDF5-Or-How-I-Learned-To-Love-Data-Compression-And-Partial-Input-Output.md

 The dataset captures information for all games played in a space of 2 hours on the 13th of August, 2016.
 Specifically, the dataset consists of a target variable and 116 features.
 The target variable is coded -1 and 1 for dire victory and radiant victory, respectively where "dire" and "radiant" are names of each team.
 Three features provide game information and the remaining 113 features indicate if a particular hero was played for a given game.
 The dataset is reasonably sparse as only 10 of 113 possible heroes are chosen in a given game.
 Furthermore, the data was pre-split into training and test sets and zipped into a single file.

 Fundamentally, this is a classification problem where one team wins and one team loses.
 No ties are allowed.
 The goal here is not to showcase classification algorithms.
-Rather, the goal is to introduce HDF5, show how to read/write files to the h5 format with compression, and how to work with HDF5 in pandas.
+Rather, the goal is to introduce HDF5 and to show you how to use pandas to read/write files to the HDF5 format with compression.

 Caveats: while partial I/O is extremely important from a machine learning perspective, this post will not delve into details.
 That will come in a future post but you should at least be aware that that capability already exists in HDF5.
 Additionally, I am including only snippets of my notebook.
 For all the gory details look [here](/_notebooks/HDF5.ipynb).